• Home

 • Baby Bib Pattern

-Begin by printing and taping together your baby bib pattern.
-Cut out each pattern piece and align the two small triangles together.
+• Begin by printing the PDF and taping together your baby bib template.
+Cut out each baby bib pattern piece and align the two small triangles together.

-Now it’s time for the fringe!
-Cut close to, but not through the stitching every 1/4 inch all the way around the bib.
+• Now it’s time for the fringe around the edge of the bib!
+Cut close to, but not through the stitching every 1/4 inch all the way around the bib with sharp scissors.

 One of the ideas I had was to cut the pattern in half so that I could use two separate prints.
 Just remember to add seam allowance to both sides of the pattern where you made your cut.